 So, let’s face it that means the vast majority of those of you who are reading this will have to manually copy files to the 645. #Technology.

 And those music files MUST be on your computer.
 Not a network, not a memory stick, not a mapped network drive.
 Believe me, I tried.

 Do you have losslessly compressed, high-definition audio files in the relatively common.
 FLAC format?
 Well, you can’t use those either.
 But you can use all of these; mp3, m4a, aac, adts, wav, m3u, m3u8, wpl, zpl and pls.
 That’s not too bad I suppose.
 You can play a pre-loaded playlist but you can’t create one on the watch or in Garmin Express.

 It’s also worth noting that other users have found that wearing your 645 on the same side as the controls from your headphone reduces dropouts.

 The modern offline music offering which supports a cloud-based streaming service is somewhat ‘up in the air’ right now from Garmin.

 We’ve already seen that Garmin’s screen is not high-resolution.
 This means that there are no pretty album cover graphics on the screen when you are playing music.

-However the legacy mode of copying files to your watch works well enough.
+However, the legacy mode of copying files to your watch works well enough.
 BUT BUT the most practical thing of all is that the button-based interface for controlling music is BY FAR THE BEST of any of the running watches that control music.
 You try skipping a track on Google Play Music on your LG Watch when you’re hot and sweaty and it’s raining.
-Garmin’s button are, well, buttontastic.
+Garmin’s buttons are, well, buttontastic.
 Because they work.

 One final cheery musical note: iHeartRadio files for Chapter 11 bankruptcy protection (Mar2018)